 All of your transport within the country is included, and you will be transferred as a group from one location to the next.

-Basant has been our representative since 2001 and has over a decade of experience in dealing with our trekkers, volunteers and host families.
+Basant has been our representative since the start and has close to two decades of experience in dealing with our trekkers, volunteers and host families.
 He is based in Kathmandu and runs all of the orientation and briefing sessions before handing you over to one of the experienced guides who will be leading your trek.
 Later he will introduce you to your host families and community projects, and be on hand to answer any questions or queries that you might have throughout the duration of your stay.

 - Airport transfers and all necessary transport during your trip